Léopold Cavalière

-Léopold "Léo" Cavalière is a French basketball player for SIG Strasbourg of the French LNB Pro A.
+Léopold Cavalière (born 27 April 1996) is a French basketball player for Paris Basketball of the LNB Pro A.

-Club career
+Professional career

 In 2013/14, he was crowned French U21 champion with Élan Chalon where he averaged 16.9 points per gane, 7.6 rebounds and 21.2 efficiency over the season.
 He was named best player in the U21 championship, while making fifteen appearances for the professional team from Pau, when he was not yet 18 years old.

 For the 2018/19 LNB Pro A season, he averaged 7.9 points, 5.6 rebounds and 10.8 efficiency.
 In the 2019/20 final season with Élan Chalon, he averaged 3.9 points, 4.2 rebounds and 7,5 efficiency as team captain.

 In May 2020, at 24 years old, Cavalière joined SIG Strasbourg alongside Yannis Morin.
 He left Pau-Orthez after playing there for nine years.

+On June 24, 2024, he signed with Paris Basketball of the LNB Pro A.

 3x3 career

 As part of Team Paris, Cavalière won the 2020 French Championship alongside teammates Angelo Tsagarakis, Johan Passave-Ducteil and Antoine Eito.